-Founded as a cooperation agreement between NGOs and experts from Mongolia, China, Russia and USA to work jointly to protect transboundary rivers and solve transboundary problems related to river ecosystems in northeastern Eurasia.
+Founded as a cooperation agreement between NGOs and experts from Mongolia, China, Russia and the USA to work jointly to protect transboundary rivers and solve transboundary problems related to river ecosystems in northeastern Eurasia.
 Their member organizations and individual members are located and work in those river basins.

 - Develops expertise, training and shared information resources that provide support to coalition members and affected communities.

-- Provides the international community with up to date information on transboundary water issues in northeastern Eurasia.
+- Provides the international community with up-to-date information on transboundary water issues in northeastern Eurasia.

 - Cooperates with international conservation mechanisms like the Ramsar Convention and the UN Water Convention, etc.

 - Evaluates and recommends amendments to regional, national and international water infrastructure development plans to reduce their future negative impacts.